CoolCrabsCollective/ForestOfTheLost/README.md

 ```

 Make sure you distribute all files that are in the `bin/<your platform>` folder. .so, .dll and res/ folder are all required by the game.

-## Switch

-### Development setup

-This development setup only needs to be done once for the Switch.
-After this you can just build according to the method below.

-#### Install Pacman

-For Ubuntu:

-Download Debian install package [here](https://github.com/devkitPro/pacman/releases/tag/v1.0.2)

-* `sudo dpkg -i devkitpro-pacman.amd64.deb`

-For ArchLinux:

-Customize your existing pacman installation using this guide: https://devkitpro.org/wiki/devkitPro_pacman

-#### use Pacman to install devkitA64 for compilation toolchains
-* `sudo dkp-pacman -S switch-dev`
-  (Hit enter to use all repositories by default)